To do this, choose Transformation from the output options in the Output panel.

 Image Size – Define the size of your image expressed in pixels (Width x Height).
 Depending on the Type chosen, will depend on which fields can be edited.
 Types like Horizontal Strip and Horizontal Tee, will use the height to automatically determine the width.

 - auto – The image size will be automatically defined based on a number factors (image’s original resolution, projection, view, etc.).
 If you’ve made changes here and want to go back to auto, enter

 Background Color – The default is transparent but you can choose to add an opaque or semi opaque background color to the image.

-Transformation – Select, Not checking No oversampling will prevent image aliasing.
+Transformation – Deselect, No oversampling to prevent image aliasing.
 This may increase render time.
 If you’d like shorter render times or aliasing is not a concern, then you can turn it off here.

 Choose to use the default view set in the Viewing Parameters section, or, when this option is disabled, you can create a different view by manipulating the various sliders or manually entering the values.
 You can also choose to use only the pan, tilt, or field of view of the default view by selecting the parameter.
-Changes made here will be used on output and can be seen in the Preview below.
+Whatever changes you make here will be used on output and can be seen in the Preview below.

 This is the output preview.

 Right-click the preview image to change its size.
 Options of Small, Medium and Large can be selected; the default is Medium.
 You can also detach the window to make it even larger.

 Image Quality – When the output format is JPEG you can choose the quality of the outputted image.
 90 is set as the default and can be changed.

 Output File – Choose the file name and destination of the outputted image by clicking on the folder icon.